Skip to main content

 3 Practical Tips

-A third practical step is to decide how success would be measured before any treatment discussion goes too far.
-Daily function, walking tolerance, recovery, and fatigue burden make better anchors than a general promise to “optimize mitochondria.”
-At Fountain of Youth in Fort Myers, Florida, an evidence-aware discussion can help patients ask sharper questions instead of chasing hype.
+• Finally, decide how success would be measured before treatment talk gets too loose.
+Daily function, walking tolerance, recovery time, and fatigue burden are better anchors than a broad promise to “optimize mitochondria.”
+At Fountain of Youth in Fort Myers, Florida, an evidence-aware discussion can help keep that conversation grounded.

 What to discuss with a clinician